loganDag/LD-Public/README.md

-# Welcome to the Repository!
+# Welcome to the Repository!gg
 This repository is going to be a personally used/release repo for project I am working on, release to public, and any old projects that anyone can use if they feel.
 This have NO warranty, may contain security issues, and, if you want to use it, may require being worked on.

 ### How to obtain a specific project